 End of Survey Element

-Even though you can easily change the default end-of-survey experience in Survey Options, you sometimes may want a different end-of survey experience for different participants.
-With the End of Survey element in the Survey Flow, you can create custom ending points, each with their own unique behavior.
+Even though you can easily change the default end-of-survey message in the survey builder, you sometimes may want a different end-of survey experience for different participants.
+With the end of survey element in the survey flow, you can create custom ending points, each with their own unique behavior.